mbhossain/Content-Angular/style_css/feature/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Description:
+1. viewchild

+The @ViewChild decorator in angular is used to access an HTML element, a component or a directive in the component class.

+Also remember that @ViewChild decorator returns the first matching element from the DOM and assign it to the property  which we have decorated it with @ViewChild.

+Accesss child component class in our parent component class.